kebaldwi/DNAC-TEMPLATES/TUTORIALS/Ansible.md

 ![json](../ASSETS/compatibility_matrix.png?raw=true "Compatibility Matrix")

+> [!NOTE]
-> **Note:** This image of the table was current at the time of writing.
+> This image of the table was current at the time of writing.
 The source at the link provided above should be referenced in the future.

 You install the [Cisco Catalyst Center Python SDK](https://dnacentersdk.readthedocs.io/en/latest/) using pip or by downloading the source code and running a setup script in a virtual environment \(recommended\) or in the global Python installation on a host.
 If you are unfamiliar with pip or Python or you would like a deeper look at using the SDK outside of Ansible to write code directly, review the [Python tutorial](./Python.md).